 You may also want to make sure you have excellent communication skills and knowledge of how to use certain computer programs like Google Drive and Microsoft Suite programs.

-Knowing your way around the computer will make it easier for you to adapt to any new software programs or systems you may have to learn for one of these legitimate typist jobs from home.
+Knowing your way around a computer will make it easier for you to adapt to any new software programs or systems you may have to learn to land one of these legitimate typist jobs from home.